The catalog of MIM materials available at ECRIMESA covers the main needs of industrial sectors in automotive, machinery, defense, medicine or sports.

 Also included are low alloy steels whose designation is taken from traditional manufacturing standards such as DIN/EN or SAE, however, there are still steels that have not been standardized for MIM according to ISO 22068.

-- The following table describes the mechanical properties of low-alloy steels as a function of the heat treatment applied:
+The following TABLE 2 describes the mechanical properties of low-alloy steels as a function of the heat treatment applied:

 Tool steels

-- The following table lists the tool steels we work with in the Group and their chemical composition:
+The following TABLE 3 lists the tool steels we work with in the Group and their chemical composition:

-- The mechanical properties as a function of the heat treatment applied are shown in the following table:
+The mechanical properties as a function of the heat treatment applied are shown in the following TABLE 4:

 Soft Magnetic Steels

-- In the following table we can see the mechanical properties of sintered soft magnetic steels and their properties:
+In the following TABLE 5 we can see the mechanical properties of sintered soft magnetic steels and their properties:

 Stainless Steels

-- The following is the classification and composition of the stainless steels manufactured by Ecrimesa:
+The following TABLE 6 is the classification and composition of the stainless steels manufactured by Ecrimesa:

-- The following table shows the mechanical properties depending on the heat treatment applied to the different stainless steels manufactured by Ecrimesa Group:
+The following TABLE 7 shows the mechanical properties depending on the heat treatment applied to the different stainless steels manufactured by Ecrimesa Group:

 Other materials

-- Within the catalog of materials we can find some more particular compositions, with very specific characteristics for certain applications, such as refractory materials and nickel-based superalloys used in parts that need resistance in high temperature work.
+Within the catalog of materials we can find some more particular compositions, with very specific characteristics for certain applications, such as refractory materials and nickel-based superalloys used in parts that need resistance in high temperature work.
+TABLES 8 AND 9

 In Ecrimesa Group we have a large development and industrialization team and we also have experience in the development of materials on demand as well as parts that are at the limits set by MIM technology.